Rotating discs can be a come-to-Jesus experience for stabilizing muscles.

 I met with an artist - a choreographer and former dancer - running her own company in a city not known for its dance culture.
 She's had remarkable success; grants, commissions, and unique collaborations.
 Her local peers simultaneously worship and are baffled by her accomplishments.
 Success, in this case, means regular work with a visible trajectory of growth, reproducing opportunities, and a network of committed partners.

 She identifies her work by her goals, not her status.
 She defines her company as international, even though her company has yet to tour.
-She's uses that identity to build partnerships across the globe as she builds a strong domestic profile.
+She's used that identity to build partnerships across the globe as she builds a strong domestic profile.
 Her peers define themselves by their current projects but she operates according to a long-term, big-picture process.

 For pre-professional dancers, this a crucial mindset to develop.
 While rehearsing the same corps de ballet parts over and over again, they have to see it as an opportunity, not a holding pattern.
 When they can see roles, summer programs, teaching apprenticeships, etc. as launch pads to whatever their goals in dance are, it changes everything.